Schönchen, Russia

 S. S. Schiller

 In the spring of 1874, the Volga colonists met at Herzog to discuss the possibility of emigration.
 Five delegates were elected to visit America to look for suitable places for resettlement.
 A similar meeting was held in Balzer resulting in an additional nine scouts selected.
 The S. S. Schiller departed Hamburg carrying the five Wiesenseite scouts, Nicholas Schamne of Graf, Peter Leiker of Obermonjou, Peter Stoecklein of Zug, Jacob Ritter of Luzern, and Anton Wasinger from Schönchen.
-The fourteen Bergseite scouts, Anton Kaeberlein of Pfeifer, Christoph Meisinger of Messer, Georg Stieben of Dietel, Johannes Krieger and Johann Nolde of Norka, George Kähm and Heinrich Schwabauer of Balzer, and Franz Scheibel and Johann Benzel of Kolb also travelled on this voyage.
+The nine Bergseite scouts, Anton Kaeberlein of Pfeifer, Christoph Meisinger of Messer, Georg Stieben of Dietel, Johannes Krieger and Johann Nolde of Norka, George Kähm and Heinrich Schwabauer of Balzer, and Franz Scheibel and Johann Benzel of Kolb also travelled on this voyage.
 The Schiller arrived in New York on July 15, 1874.
 (Journal Volume I, No. 3 Winter,1978)

 1876 - S. S. Suevia